Huevos Rancheros Norteños

 4. 04

-In a large, heavy skillet over medium heat, sear the ham slices until light golden and the fat renders slightly.
-Set aside on a warm plate.
+Heat the refried beans with the bacon grease in a small pot.
+Meanwhile, in a large heavy skillet over medium heat, briefly sear the ham slices until lightly golden and the fat renders.
+Set the ham aside on a warm plate.

 5. 05

-Add the remaining two tablespoons of oil to the skillet over medium-high heat.
-Fry the corn tortillas for just 30 to 45 seconds per side until the edges crisp but the center remains pliable.
-Drain on paper towels; a rigid tostada will shatter under your fork and ruin the dish.
+Add the remaining 2 tablespoons of oil to the same skillet over medium-high heat.
+Fry the tortillas for 30 to 45 seconds per side until crisp on the edges but still pliable in the center, then drain on paper towels.
+Do not let them harden into shattering tostadas.

 6. 06